Ping Bodie: Career

 In 1918, the New York Yankees purchased first baseman George Burns from the Detroit Tigers and immediately traded him to the Athletics for Bodie.
 With the Yankees he batted .256, .278 and .295 in three full seasons.
 It was during this time that Bodie became Babe Ruth's first Yankee roommate.
 When asked about rooming with Ruth, Bodie said "Room with him.
 Why, I room with the big monkey's baggage!"

 Noted for a voracious appetite, Bodie competed against a Jacksonville Zoo ostrich named Percy in an eating contest on April 3, 1919 which had been arranged by Yankees co-owner Cap Huston as a publicity stunt.
 Percy had previously been touted as the "world's greatest eater."
 The contest was structured similar to a boxing match, with Bodie selecting his favorite dish of spaghetti as the food to be devoured.
 He was declared the winner after finishing his 11th plate before Percy passed out while starting his.

 Bodie was traded to the Boston Red Sox in August 1921.
 New York went on to win the American League pennant that year.
 When Bodie asked for a half share of the 1921 World Series money, the Yankees turned him down.
 After the season was over, he refused to go back to the Red Sox and returned home.

 Bodie spent the next seven seasons in the minors playing with the Vernon Tigers and San Francisco Missions in the Pacific Coast League, the Des Moines club in the Western League, and the Wichita Falls and San Antonio Missions in the Texas League.

-In a nine-season major league career, Bodie was a .275 hitter with 43 home runs and 514 RBIs in 1,050 games.
+In a nine-season major league career, Bodie was a .275 hitter with 43 home runs and 514 RBI in 1,050 games.

 After his retirement from baseball, Bodie was an electrician for 32 years on Hollywood movie lots and a bit actor, mostly with Universal Studios.
 He is given credit for inspiring other West Coast Italian American ballplayers who followed him – Tony Lazzeri, Frank Crosetti, and the brothers Joe, Dom and Vince DiMaggio, between others.

 Bodie died of cancer in San Francisco, California, at the age of 74.
 He was buried at Holy Cross Cemetery in Colma.
 He is a member of the Italian American Sports Hall of Fame.